hex0punk/wally/README.md

 - Wally will output a nice PNG graph of the call stacks for the different routes it finds.
 - Determine which callpaths in code are tolerant to panics or application crashes due to bugs like nil dereferences

-### Use case example
+### Use cases - example

+#### Mapping routes for security analysis

 You are conducting an analysis of a monorepo containing multiple microservices.
 Often, these sorts of projects rely heavily on gRPC, which generates code for setting up gRPC routes via functions that call [`Invoke`](https://pkg.go.dev/google.golang.org/grpc#Invoke).
 Other services can then use these functions to call each other.

 One of the built-in indicators in `wally` will allow it to find functions that call `Invoke` for gRPC routes, so you can get a nice list of all gRPC method calls for all your microservices.
 Further, with `--ssa` you can also map the chains of methods gRPC calls necessary to reach any given gRPC route.
 With `wally`, you can then answer: